dolphindb/release/1.00/README.md

 * Fixed a bug in linear programming (`linprog`) that the accumulation of rounding errors in iterations may lead to incorrect results. (**1.00.14**)
 * Fixed a bug in selecting the top rows after sorting string arrays and non-string arrays sequentially.
 It may lead to incorrect results of function `isortTop`. (**1.00.14**)
 * Fixed a bug where the system would register duplicate module functions when a module file is executed in the console or GUI multiple times.
 It may lead to system crash or thrown exceptions. (**1.00.14**)
+* Fixed a bug that function `update!` used with multiple filtering conditions generates incorrect result. (**1.00.15**)
+* Fixed a bug that queries throw exceptions after inserting an empty table into an empty dimension table. (**1.00.15**)
+* Fixed a bug with function `iterate`.
+The system may erroneously determine the parameter 'input' contains Null value, which causes parameter validation failure. (**1.00.15**)
+* Fixed a bug with function `array`.
+For a FLOAT or DOUBLE array, if parameter 'defaultValue' of function `array` is set to between 0 and 0.5, the elements of the array will be erroneously assigned the value of 0. (**1.00.15**)
+* Fixed a bug that in the `context by` query statement, if you use the wildcard field `*` and a custom function that returns multiple results at the same time, the query result will be incorrect. (**1.00.15**)
+* Fixed a bug about using order by after context by or group by.
+If the field to be sorted is already in the order specified by the user (no need to rearrange), the generated query result (in-memory table) will continue to be used for calculation.
+Fields may produce incorrect results. (**1.00.15**)